Pictured left: State of Colorado's Park and Recreation Month proclamation from 2020. Courtesy of Colorado Parks & Recreation Association.

 Tips to Proclaim July as Park and Recreation Month in Your Community

-Proclaiming July as Park and Recreation Month is an opportunity for your community and local leadership to acknowledge the importance of parks and recreation and the benefits they provide to the people of you serve.
+Proclaiming July as Park and Recreation Month is an opportunity for your community and local leadership to officially acknowledge the importance of parks and recreation and the benefits it provides to the people you serve.
 Having July proclaimed as Park and Recreation Month is also a great way to create community and media awareness for your events.

 Every locality has its own policies on how to get a proclamation commemorating something (or someone) approved.
-Below is an outline of the usual process and tips on how to get July declared Park and Recreation Month in your community:
+Below is an outline of the usual process and tips on how to get July proclaimed as Park and Recreation Month in your community: